Code-Institute-Submissions/the-monkees-website-4/README.md

 The footer also provides an email input box to enable users to be able to sign up to the latest news.

-# Another feature idea
+## Another feature idea

-I would implement a more detailed latest news section
+I would implement a more detailed latest news section.

-# Technologies Used
+## Technologies Used

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.